LudovicDubois/SmartTests/doc/Criteria/enums.md

 An *EnumType* is a group of enum values of the same enum, to test for a logical intent.

-For example,  `Enum.Values(out var value, System.String.StringComparison.CurrentCulture, System.String.StringComparison.InvariantCulture, System.String.StringComparison.Ordinal)` is used to represent equivalent enum values for your test, typically for property or parameter values.
+For example,  `EnumRange.Values( out var value, StringComparison.CurrentCulture, StringComparison.InvariantCulture, StringComparison.Ordinal )` is used to represent equivalent enum values for your test, typically for property or parameter values.

 The returned `value` should be used in your test as the value for the corresponding property or parameter (using [`Case`](../Cases/readme.md) if you have more than 1 parameter, as usual).

 ## Usage

-All Enums can be created from a root property of `SmartTest` class (so implicitly usable when importing `using static SmartTests.SmartTest`): `Enum`.
+All Enums can be created from a root property of `SmartTest` class (so implicitly usable when importing `using static SmartTests.SmartTest`): `EnumRange`.

 ## Enum methods

 ### Single enum value

-You have `Value<T>(T value)` method to specify a single enum value.
+You have `Value<T>( T value )` method to specify a single enum value.

-For example: `Enum.Value( System.String.StringComparison.CurrentCulture )`.
+For example: `EnumRange.Value( StringComparison.CurrentCulture )`.

 You can use it directly as a criteria.

 #### Multiple enum values in an equivalence class

-You can create an equivalence class with multiple enum values of the same type with `Values<T>(out T value, T firstValue, params T[] values)`
+You can create an equivalence class with multiple enum values of the same type with `Values<T>( out T value, T firstValue, params T[] values )`

-For example: `Enum.Values(out var value, System.String.StringComparison.CurrentCulture, System.String.StringComparison.InvariantCulture, System.String.StringComparison.Ordinal)`
+For example: `EnumRange.Values( out var value, StringComparison.CurrentCulture, StringComparison.InvariantCulture, StringComparison.Ordinal )`

-`Enum.Values` will choose any of the specified enum values and return it through  `value`, to use it in your test.
+`EnumRange.Values` will choose any of the specified enum values and return it through  `value`, to use it in your test.

 ### Errors

-`ErrorValue<T>(T value)` and `ErrorValues<T>(out T value, T firstValue, params T[] values)` are the exact same methods as `Value` and `Values`, but for errors.
+`ErrorValue<T>( T value )` and `ErrorValues<T>( out T value, T firstValue, params T[] values )` are the exact same methods as `Value` and `Values`, but for errors.